Ficus fulva

 Ficus fulva is a fig species in the family Moraceae.
-No subspecies are recorded and the native range of this species is from Bangladesh to Indo-China and throughout Malesia.
-The species can be found in Vietnam: where it may be called ngái vàng, ngái lông, or vả.
+The native range of this species is from eastern India and Bangladesh to Indo-China and throughout Malesia.
+The species can be found in Vietnam, where it may be called ngái vàng, ngái lông, or vả.
 Ficus fulva is dioecious, with male and female flowers produced on separate individuals.

+The species was described by Carl Ludwig Blume in 1825.
+No subspecies are recorded.